ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 has computation, bandwidth, and storage constraints.
 By design, leaders must be at least as capable as helpers, where helpers are generally required to:

-- Support the collect protocol, which includes verifying and aggregating sets of reports in a given batch; and
+- Support the collect protocol, which includes validating and aggregating reports; and
 - Publish and manage an HPKE configuration that can be used for the upload protocol.

-In addition, for each Param instance, helpers are required to:
+In addition, for each PPM task, helpers are required to:

 - Implement some form of batch-to-report index, as well as inter- and intra-batch replay mitigation storage, which includes some way of tracking batch report size